 Cover for third party liability involving the insured two wheeler is compulsory, which simply means that damage or loss caused to a third party person/property must be covered by motor insurance.
 To understand this subject better, we must first uncover the two commonly terms used in the insurance parlance.
 Third party and Comprehensive cover.
 Whilst the former only insures third party liability, the latter not only covers third party, but also damage/loss caused to the insured vehicle.

-Disadvantages of Third Party Liability Insurance
+Advantages & Disadvantages of Third Party Liability Insurance

 What Should You Choose?